nhanvan77/TestShopee/README.md

 ### Environment required
  - Java 8 or above
  - Maven installed
- - Only support run on window
+ - Only support run on window OS

 ### Run test
 From project run command line